 When visitors come to Barcelona, I’m often asked, “Where can I have the best paella in Barcelona?”
 There are literally dozens of places that vie for top spots.
 Here, I’m sharing which ones are on my must-try list simply because they’re a hit among locals in Barcelona.

 Eating paella is a time-honored tradition that brings together families on Sundays.
 Anyone who calls paella “street food” is committing blasphemy.
 It’s not a casual dish to be picked up like pizza.
 It’s a ritual, an art, a lifestyle!

 Originally invented in Valencia, the paella was cooked on a fire in the open air.
-It’s become synonymous with Spanish food.
-There are also different kinds, like black paella (which uses squid ink to make it black), seafood paella, and a meat paella.
-Paella Valenciana, which is the original recipe of paella.
-Its ingredients are chicken, rabbit, flat beans, white beans.
-Mixed paella, which has a mix of seafood and meat.
-I’ll save the history, origins, etc. another day!
+Paella Valenciana is the original recipe of paella.
+Its ingredients are chicken, rabbit, flat beans, and white beans.
+No, it is not the seafood paella, which is often found in photos!
+There are also different kinds, like black paella (which uses squid ink to make it black), seafood paella (the most internationally famous), and a meat paella.
+Paella mixta is a mix of seafood and meat.

 How to eat paella the local way

 - Paella is typically eaten for lunchtime, not dinner, ever.
 Only tourists eat paella for dinner.
 This is a concept I had to get used to.
 Lunch is the heaviest, most important meal, and paella is considered a “heavy meal”.
 Read more about my tips on how to eat and drink like a Spaniard!

 - Paella is typically shared by a minimum of 2 people.
 Prices on the menu for a paella are usually show per portion, or per person.
 So if it says 22€ for a seafood paella, and you want to share it with your partner, it’s 22€ per person, or 44€ for both.
 (By the way, it will probably be worth it!)
 So, if you have any doubt about the price, don’t be afraid to ask.